Training and events

 University online learning environment, Learn [University login required]

-If you are a researcher, you will also need to do the 'Data Protection in Research' course.
+If you are a researcher, you will also need to do the 'Data Protection for Research' course.

-Both courses can also be found by searching for 'DP training' through the search function.
+Both courses can also be found by searching for the course names through the search function.

 Every attempt has been made to ensure this course is as accessible as possible in line with the Web Content Accessibility Guidelines version 2.
 However, if for any reason related to a disability you are unable to complete this online training, please contact the Data Protection Officer on email@example.com or phone 0131 651 4114 to arrange an alternative method of delivery.